olcf/olcf-user-docs/systems/frontier_user_guide.rst

 its own independent GPU.
 Each GCD has a peak performance of 26.5 TFLOPS (double-precision), 110 compute units, and 64 GB of high-bandwidth memory (HBM2) which can be accessed at a peak of 1.6 TB/s.
 The 2 GPUs on an MI250X are connected with Infinity Fabric with a bandwidth of 200 GB/s for input and output.
+Consult the diagram in the (TODO) section for information on how the accelerators connect to each other, to the CPU, and to the network.

 Each GCD is composed of a command processor and 8 shader engines.
 Each GCD is composed of 110 compute units spread over the 8 shader engines.
 The compute unit is the piece of